 Singapore is a city full of colourful art murals.
-Many of them depict scenes from traditional festivals and everyday life while others are modern urban art that tells a story or an expression of the artist’s concept.
+Many depict scenes from traditional festivals and everyday life while others are modern urban art that tells a story or expresses the artist’s concept.

 And you can find street art all over the city.
 But if you have limited time in Singapore, you might want to concentrate your effort and search for murals in specific neighbourhoods.

-That’s why I put together a guide on the best 9 neighbourhoods where you can find the best murals in Singapore.
-All you have to do is follow my guide and create your own street art tour in Singapore.
-Keep reading and find out how you can see the best art murals in Singapore.
+That’s why I put together a guide on the 9 best neighbourhoods where you can find the bests street art in Singapore.
+All you have to do is follow my guide and create your own walking tour to find the best graffiti.
+Keep reading and discover how you can see the best art murals in Singapore.

 What you need to know before searching for wall murals in Singapore